 BPA establishes separate power and transmission rates in accordance with several statutory directives.
-Rates proposed by BPA are subject to an extensive formal hearing process, after which they are proposed by BPA and reviewed by FERC.
+Rates proposed by BPA are subject to an extensive formal hearing process, after which they are submitted by BPA and reviewed by FERC.
 FERC's review is based on BPA statutes that include a requirement that rates must be sufficient to ensure repayment of the federal investment in the FCRPS over a reasonable number of years after first meeting BPA's other costs.
 After the final FERC approval, BPA's rates may be reviewed by the United States Court of Appeals for the Ninth Circuit (Ninth Circuit Court) if challenged by parties involved in the rate proceedings.
 Petitions seeking such review must be filed within 90 days of the final FERC approval.
 The Ninth Circuit Court may either confirm or reject a rate proposed by BPA.
 BPA's rates are not structured to provide a rate of return on its assets.
+Rates for the two year BP-22 rate period began on Oct.
+1, 2021, and will conclude on Sept.
+30, 2023.